A lecture by Michelle Campos (University of Florida)

 Michelle Campos is Associate Professor of Modern Middle Eastern History at the University of Florida.
 A graduate of Stanford University and a former Fulbrighter, her scholarly areas of interest include the late Ottoman Empire and its political culture, the social history of historical Palestine, Muslim/Non-Muslim relations, Middle Eastern urban history, and the digital humanities (particularly spatial history and social networks).

-Dr. Michelle Campos is an Assistant Professor of Modern Middle Eastern History at the University of Florida.
-She earned her PhD in 2003 from Stanford University, and taught in the Department of Near Eastern Studies at Cornell University from 2003-2006.
-Dr. Campos’s first book, Ottoman Brothers: Muslims, Christians, and Jews in Early-Twentieth Century Palestine (Stanford University Press, 2011), explores the development of Ottoman collective identity in the aftermath of the July 1908 Ottoman revolution, tracing how Muslims, Christians, and Jews defined, practiced, and contested the contours of imperial citizenship and local belonging.
-Ottoman Brothers is the winner of the National Jewish Book Award in Sephardic Culture and the Yonatan Shapiro Award for Best Book in Israel Studies, awarded by the Association for Israel Studies.
-A Turkish-language translation entitled Osmanlı Kardeşler is scheduled to appear later in 2012.
+Dr. Campos’s award-winning first book, Ottoman Brothers: Muslims, Christians, and Jews in Early-Twentieth Century Palestine, explored the development of Ottoman collective identity in the aftermath of the July 1908 Ottoman revolution, tracing how Muslims, Christians, and Jews defined, practiced, and contested the contours of imperial citizenship and local belonging.
+A Turkish-language translation, Osmanlı Kardeşler, was published by Koç University Press in 2015.